-When all required information has been submitted, (see Applying for Financial Aid), the Financial Aid Office will process your application, award financial aid, and send you an award packet.
+When all required information has been submitted, (see Applying for Financial Aid), the Financial Aid Office will process your application, process your financial aid eligibility, and send you a financial aid notification.

-To check to see what documents you need to return, check your financial aid by logging into your account on the My KV Student Information Portal and clicking on the link to your financial aid folder.
+To check to see what documents you need to return, check your financial aid status by logging into your account on the My KV Portal (requires log in) and selecting “Finances,” “Financial Aid” and then “Missing Documents.”

-Your initial award letter, in most cases, assumes that you will be taking the same number of credits in the spring semester as you have registered for in fall.
+Your initial Financial Aid Notification, in most cases, assumes that you will be taking the same number of credits in the spring semester as you have registered for in the fall.
+The Financial Aid Notification that was sent to you states the enrollment status for which the award was based.
+This information is listed in the second paragraph of the Financial Aid Notification that was sent to you.
 If the number of credits in which you are enrolled changes for the next semester, that could change your financial aid for the next semester.
-If you change your enrollment, check with the Financial Aid Office or check your financial aid folder online to be sure about your financial aid award.
+If you change your enrollment, check with the Financial Aid Office.

 If you have not submitted all the necessary financial aid paperwork by the 15th of August or the 15th of December (for students admitted for the spring semester), a payment plan must be in place.
 The first payment owed is usually at least 25% of the total bill and does not include books.

-To help students and families better understand award letters, including important information on the types of aid, FAME has developed a short video, What is an Award Letter?
+To help students and families better understand their financial aid, including important information on the types of aid, FAME has developed a short video: “Understanding Financial Aid Offers” (Videos – FAME Maine)